inesp/inesp.github.io/_posts/2020-06-01-python-mock.md

 **Code: `book.author.first_name`**

-A property or a property is straightforward:
+A property of a property is straightforward:

 ```python
 book = Mock(author=Mock(first_name="Tatjana"))